In this 3rd part in (what turns out to be) a series about Custom Managed Records, we take a look at how they can be used to create smart pointers.

 This is how it works:

-) and retains it (more about that below).
-We perform a sanity check to make sure that the same object cannot passed to the constructor of multiple smart pointers (that is, its reference count should be 0). - The
+• The constructor sets the reference to the object (derived from TRefCountable) and retains it (more about that below).
+We perform a sanity check to make sure that the same object cannot passed to the constructor of multiple smart pointers (that is, its reference count should be 0).

-operator just releases the reference, which may result in freeing the object. - The helper methods
+• The Finalize operator just releases the reference, which may result in freeing the object.

-).
-It does this in an atomic way so that smart pointers can be shared across multiple threads.- Likewise,
+• Retain increments the reference count (if the object isn’t nil).
+It does this in an atomic way so that smart pointers can be shared across multiple threads.

 This smart pointer can be used as follows: